JTS3/538twitteroverlap/538twitteroverlap.md

 This plot restates a lot of what we learned in the first plot:  (1) When a candidate has more followers then their lift goes to zero; their following tends to be more independent.
 (2) Marianne Williamson has negative lift; her following is not statistically independent of other candidates it is LESS likely to overlap than if we assumed statistical independence.
 (3) Bernie Sanders has a big following and his following is relatively independent of other democratic candidates.

 I don't think there is much more that is obvious in this data other than the possible link between Sanders and Warren.
 Sixty percent of Warren's following follows Sanders, but only 20% of Sanders' following follows Warren.
 This is a lot for Sanders.
 The log(lift) of the Sanders--Warren link is 0.24.
 That is the highest log(lift) for any link between Sanders and the other candidates.

-One purpose of this exercise is to figure out how people on twitter think about the candidates.
-This twitter dataset tells you that Williamson's followers were not plugged into other candidates (maybe these are from her professional life), and Bernie is to a lesser exent his own but maybe there Sanders--Warren link.
-Also the size of a candidate's twitter following shapes its the propensity to share followers.
+One purpose of this exercise is to figure out whether people on twitter think the candidates are similar.
+I don't really see that in the data.
+This twitter dataset tells you that Williamson's followers are not plugged into other candidates (maybe these are from her professional life).
+Bernie's following is mostly his own but maybe there is a Sanders--Warren link.
+Also the size of a democratic primary candidate's twitter following shapes its the propensity to share followers.

+My best guess as to what shapes this relationship.
+If an account A is popular then it speaks to a lot of different kinds of people.
+For account A to have 100% overlap with another account B, all of those different people with different interests will have to take an interest in B.  The bigger the following for account A the less likely that all of its followers will just happen to take interest in the same thing that is not account A.   Just a guess.

 ---